 1634 University Blvd NE, Albuquerque, NM 87131

-in cooperation with UNM Department of English Language and Literature, UNM Alumni Association, UNM Harwood Museum (Taos), and the International Studies Institute
+in cooperation with UNM Department of English Language and Literature, UNM Alumni Association, UNM Harwood Museum of Art (Taos), Student Affairs, Honors College, American Studies, Department of Foreign Languages and Literatures, and the International Studies Institute

 Free and open to the public

 ANDREW HARRISON is Associate Professor of English Literature and Director of the D. H. Lawrence Research Centre at the University of Nottingham, UK.
 He is President of the D. H. Lawrence Society of Great Britain.
 He has published extensively on Lawrence.
 He is the author of D. H. Lawrence and Italian Futurism: A Study of Influence (Rodopi, 2003) and The Life of D. H. Lawrence: A Critical Biography (Wiley-Blackwell, 2016) and co-editor (with John Worthen) of D. H. Lawrence's 'Sons and Lovers': A Casebook (Oxford UP, 2005).
 He is currently editing a major new collection of essays entitled D. H. Lawrence in Context, which is forthcoming from Cambridge UP.